Brian Lauten, P.C.

 Education

-• Southern Methodist University School of Law
+• Cum Laude, Southern Methodist University School of Law

 • J.D. - 2001